A new year is underway. Kick off 2023 with this at-a-glance guide for how to help people in your community each month of the year:

 Invite your company, faith-based community, or other group to walk in the shoes of someone experiencing hunger by participating in our virtual Face Hunger Workshop™.
 This unique experience offers a glimpse into the daily realities and impossible choices of someone confronting food insecurity.

 Take action for Hunger Action Month.
 Join us in learning about and spreading awareness of hunger in our country and local communities.
-Write a letter to your representative advocating for policies that help hungry neighbors, or spread the word to your social media followers on ways to help those struggling.
+Sign up to receive the food bank’s Advocacy Alerts, and spread the word to your social media followers on ways to help those who are struggling.

 Bring your company, faith-based community, or other group to volunteer together.
 You’ll make lasting memories, build team comradery, and ensure good food reaches the tables of your neighbors who need it!